appharbor/AppHarbor.Web.Security/README.md

 built-in forms authentication provides.

-In order to provide revocable session functionality, you need to keep track of the GUID assigned to each `AuthenticationCookie` issued.
-You can then modify `AuthenticationCookie.IsExpired` method to return `true` if the session GUID is revoked in the database.
+In order to provide revocable session functionality, you need to keep track of the [GUID assigned to each `AuthenticationCookie` issued](https://github.com/appharbor/AppHarbor.Web.Security/blob/master/AppHarbor.Web.Security/CookieAuthenticator.cs#L22).
+You can then modify the [`AuthenticationCookie.IsExpired` method](https://github.com/appharbor/AppHarbor.Web.Security/blob/master/AppHarbor.Web.Security/AuthenticationCookie.cs#L84) to return `true` if the session GUID is revoked in the database.